 Pacquiao vs Marquez IV

-Manny Pacquiao got caught by a right hand and was knocked out cold by Juan Manuel Marquez (55-6-1, 40 KOs) in the sixth round of their fourth fight.
+Manny Pacquiao got caught by a right hand and was knocked out cold by Juan Manuel Marquez (55-6-1, 40 KOs) in the sixth round of their fourth fight on Saturday, December 8, 2012 at the MGM Grand in Las Vegas, Nevada.
 Both fighters had visited the canvas prior to the knockout.
 Pacquiao in the second round and Marquez in the fifth.
 After hurting Marquez in the previous round Pacquiao got careless as he was trying to finish Marquez off and got caught by a punch he didn't see coming.
 Pacquiao ended up face down on the canvas for what seemed like two minutes.
 Referee Kenny Bayless didn't even bother to count and waved off the fight at 2:59.
 At the time of knockout Pacquiao was ahead on the scorecards and Marquez was a bloody mess and appeared to have a broken nose.